zbalkan/osq-ext-bin/install/README.md

 ﻿# EclecticIQ osquery extension

-The management of an osquery tool typically requires a centralized agent management solution, such as [Eclectic Endpoint Response Community Edition](https://github.com/eclecticiq/eiq-er-ce), [FleetDm](https://github.com/fleetdm/fleet), [SGT](https://github.com/OktaSecurityLabs/sgt) or [osctrl](https://osctrl.net/).
+The management of an osquery tool typically requires a centralized agent management solution, such as [EclecticIQ Endpoint Response Community Edition](https://github.com/eclecticiq/eiq-er-ce), [FleetDm](https://github.com/fleetdm/fleet), [SGT](https://github.com/OktaSecurityLabs/sgt) or [osctrl](https://osctrl.net/).
 A centralized management solution enables configuration and log management for a fleet of osquery agents and provides additional functionality.
 However, if you need to deploy a standalone osquery with an extension, such as EclecticIQ osquery extension on one or more endpoint devices with predefined configurations that are unlikely to change during the lifetime, then EclecticIQ provides a solution.